gouyang/gouyang.github.io/content/linux/Customize Desktop - Awesome WM.md

 # shortcuts

-Shortcuts is useful, I use it for the most and must used applications, like IRC(Pidgin), Mail Client(thunderbird), Browser(firefox, chrome), Terminal, etc.
+Shortcuts is useful, I have no icon/text to run applications as I remove the left_layout, I create shortcuts only for these most used and must have applications, like IRC(Pidgin), Mail Client(thunderbird), Browser(firefox, chrome), Terminal, etc.

-It's okay to just have a few for most used apps, and run others from command line, it somehow helps you to investigate other tools by manual.
+It's okay to just have a few, when you need a special program, run it from command line, it somehow helps you to investigate other tools by manual.

-For convenience, I use modkey + c to cancel/kill a window.
+For convenience, I use modkey + c(no shift or ctrl) to kill the program.

 # Theme

-Place theme in the same place for rc.lue.
+Place theme in the same place for rc.lua, usually under ~/.config/awesome/themes/.

 ```
 beautiful.init(awful.util.getdir("config") .. "/themes/default/theme.lua")

 ```

-After tested some pictures from internet, I switch over to the default background picture, which looks awesome and awesome and awesome.
+After tested some pictures from Internet, I switch over to the default background, which looks awesome and awesome and awesome.

 # Misc

-I once have the run_once function to spawn program once, And never use it after some time.
+I have the run_once function to spawn program once for some time, but leave it without using later.

-Also, I have rules to put some app to specified tag, but not used anymore, it should be useful for multiscreens.
+Also, I have rules to put some programs to a specified tag, and abandon it later also, it should be useful for multiscreens.

 # Auto-login